 Having festivals to celebrate the dead is not unusual in many countries.
 Although death never comes easy, grieving is easier when we remember that the life of the deceased individual needs to be celebrated and all the positives remembered.
 In some parts of India, such as Varanasi, when someone passes away, their loved ones parade through the streets, whilst wearing specific colors to emphasize the qualities of the dead.
 The body is then splashed with water from the Ganges River before being cremated.

 The people from Madagascar have a very specific tradition not only to bury the dead bodies, but that is ongoing to the celebration and memory of the once-living individual.
 This ritual consists of the tombs to be opened, and the families rewrap the deceased with fresh burial clothes.
 As this occurs, loved ones play music and dance around the tomb.
 They believe this speeds up the body’s decomposition and encourages the spirits to reach the afterlife.
-They use flat grave markers around the grave.

 Tower of Silence, Iran